 Canning in a Hot Water Bath

-Divide finished paste into quarter pint jelly jars, leaving 3/4″ head space.
+Divide the finished paste into quarter-pint jelly jars, leaving 3/4″ head space.
 Process for 15 minutes.
 For water bath canning tips, check out these FAQs about canning.

 Refrigerate or Freeze

-Divide paste into clean half or quarter pint jelly jars.
+Divide the paste into clean half or quarter-pint jelly jars.
 Top each jar with a thin layer of olive oil and place in either the refrigerator or the freezer.
 As long as you keep it covered with olive oil, it will keep in the fridge for 3-4 weeks or frozen for up to 9 months.

 The concept of the two is the same.
-They are tomatoes that have the skins and seeds removed and they are broken down into a pulp.
-The major difference is the consistency.
-A puree still has a lot of moisture in it.
+They are tomatoes that have the skins and seeds removed and are broken down into a pulp.
+Neither one has seasonings, which is part of what differentiates them from tomato sauce.
+The major difference between paste and puree is consistency.
+A puree still has a lot of juice in it.
 Paste has the majority of the moisture removed.
 If you have a recipe that calls for puree you can substitute paste for it.
-Just thin your paste with water until you reach your desired consistency and flavor.
+Just thin your paste with water or tomato juice until you reach your desired consistency and flavor.